Land-based greenhouse gas emissions and removals

 How this indicator was calculated

-Note: Greenhouse gas exchange from the forest sector considers emissions and removals from managed forests and all harvested wood products.
-Harvested wood products originate from forest trees, urban trees and agricultural land.
-As such, the reported forest sector emissions may differ from the National Inventory Report.
+Note: Greenhouse gas exchange from the forest sector considers emissions and removals from managed forests and transfers to and from the harvested wood products pool.
+Harvested wood products originate from forest trees with contributions of bioenergy from urban trees and agricultural land.
+As such, the reported forest sector emissions may differ at times from some information presented in the National Inventory Report.
 For more information, see Chapter 6.4 of the National Inventory Report.

 Forest sector

-The forest sector category refers to emissions and removals from forest management activities such as timber harvesting, thinning and replanting, and ecological processes such as tree growth and decomposition.
-It also includes emissions from harvested wood products, which are the wood materials removed from the harvested site and turned into consumer products, such as timber for construction, furniture or paper products.
-Harvested wood products are not limited to wood harvested from forests, and include those harvested from agricultural land and land conversion.
+The forest sector category refers to emissions and removals from forest management activities such as timber harvesting, thinning and replanting and ecological processes, such as tree growth and decomposition.
+It also includes transfers to and from the harvested wood products pool, which are the wood materials removed from the harvested site and turned into consumer products, such as timber for construction, furniture or paper products.
 The carbon removed from the atmosphere by trees is stored in the harvested wood products and tracked over the lifespan of the consumer products.
-The carbon is emitted back into the atmosphere at the end of the products' useful life.
+The carbon is emitted back into the atmosphere or transferred into the waste stream where the product is disposed.

 Agricultural land